Unboxed-Software/solana-course/content/solana-nft.md

 Typically, an NFT’s metadata has both an on-chain and off-chain component.
 The on-chain metadata is stored in an account associated with the token mint and contains a URI attribute that points to an off-chain JSON file.
 The off-chain component stores additional data and a link to the image.
 Permanent data storage systems such as Arweave are often used to store the off-chain component of NFT metadata.

 Below is an example of the relationship between on-chain and off-chain metadata.
 The on-chain metadata contains a URI field that points to an off-chain `.json` file that stores the link to the image of the NFT and additional metadata.

 ![Screenshot of Metadata](../assets/solana-nft-metaplex-metadata.png)

 ## Metaplex

 The de facto standard tools for NFTs on Solana are provided by an organization called Metaplex.
 Metaplex is an organization that provides a suite of tools that simplify the creation and distribution of NFTs on the Solana blockchain.
+These tools are very comprehensive for most use cases and allow you to easily manage the entire NFT process:

+1. Creating an NFT collection
+2. Minting an NFT collection
+3. Signing for minted NFTs

 One of the core programs provided by Metaplex is the Token Metadata Program.
 The Token Metadata Program standardizes the process of associating metadata to an NFT.
 When you create an NFT with Metaplex, the Token Metadata Program creates a metadata account using a Program Derived Address (PDA) with the token mint as a seed.
 This allows the metadata account for any NFT to be located deterministically using the address of the token mint.

 In addition to the Token Metadata Program, Metaplex provides Candy Machine v2.
 Candy Machine v2 leverages the Token Metadata Program to create tokens, manage their metadata, and customize their distribution.

+You can use Metaplex's tools by cloning the [Metaplex repository](https://github.com/metaplex-foundation/metaplex.git) and executing certain commands.
+We'll go over the commands here in the Overview and then walk through actually executing them in the Demo.

 ## Create an NFT with Metaplex